UN raises concerns that Russia-Ukraine conflict will spark ‘larger-scale war’ in the world

 United Nations Secretary-General Antonio Guterres.
 Photo: THE NEW YORK TIMES

-When talking about the Russia-Ukraine conflict, Guterres said that if the fighting continues to escalate, the bloodshed will follow.
+When talking regarding the Russia-Ukraine conflict, Guterres said that if the fighting continues to escalate, the bloodshed will follow.
 He also warned that with the current situation, he was concerned that the world would be caught up in a larger conflict, and urged people to raise vigilance.

 Theo The Guardianin his speech, Mr. Guterres also mentioned other conflicts in the world, including the conflict between Israel-Palestine, and Afghanistan-Taliban…